The Principle of Open Individuality as a Basis for Teenagers’ Creative Interaction with Lyric Poems

 Results

 Prior to the teaching intervention, the Mann–Whitney test showed no significant differences (p> 0.05) between the results of the experimental and control groups.
-The same test conducted upon the final results after intervention revealed statistically significant differences (< .001).
+The same test conducted upon the final results after intervention revealed statistically significant differences (p < .001).
 The E-group as a whole showed higher results in each of the assessed aspects of creative interaction with poetry.

 The Kruskal–Wallis analysis of variance revealed that initially, 8th-graders outperformed 6th- and 7th-graders statistically significantly in most of the tasks, except for impression description (see Table 1).
 After intervention, their results were still higher in assignments concerning figurative language and poem interpretation.